 This section introduces the tmux tool, which allows you to run and manage long computational jobs in persistent terminal sessions.

-This section provides a practical overview of commonly used Bash commands to navigate the file system, manage files, and support genomics analyses.
+This section provides a practical overview of commonly used Bash commands for navigating the file system, managing files, and supporting genomics analyses.

 To remotely access your assigned Linux computer accounts using the ssh protocol, you need the following information: